Cá Hấp Gừng Xì Dầu Recipe

 Garnish With Some Cilantro

-Give this section a quick read for other cooking tips and recommend serving options.
+Give this section a quick read for other cooking tips and serving recommendations.

 • Besides sea bass, you can also use cod, red snapper, grouper, or halibut for this recipe.
 Some people also like to make it using salmon.